 While picking the right mattress model is a very important decision to make sure you get great sleep, so too is making sure you get a mattress that is the appropriate size.
-You want to make sure you have enough sleeping surface area for you and your partner (if you have one).
-You also want to make sure that there is enough extra room in your bedroom so that you can move around, hang out, and relax.

 Here is a summary graphic showing how all the different bed sizes relate to one another.